faisalchy64/independent-service-provider-website/README.md

 * Make a protected route, you can not access it without login
 * Make the website full responsive
 * Use toast
+* You can toggle login and signup page

 ## Technology